With the Australian Open about to kick off, it’s a great time to talk about how kids can get involved in the iconic game.

 It really depends on the child.
-Encourage them to try a range of different activities from solo sports to team sports so that they can find something they like.
-Kids love to be active so get them out in the park, kick balls, chase balls and run around with your child, doing this gives them the best head start.
+Encourage them to try a range of different activities - both solo and team sports - so that they can find something they like.
+Kids love to be active so get them out in the park, kick balls, chase balls and run around with your child.
+Doing this gives them the best head start.

 Are contact sports really safe for our kids?